 For much of the past two years, investors enjoyed a rising, and rather placid, stock market.
 (WSJ)

-4 Responses to “Word of the Day: Placid”
+4 thoughts on “Word of the Day: Placid”

 You mean “…pleased, peaceful, or quiet.”